 Emma enjoys teaching the flute at her home in Letchworth, North Hertfordshire.
 Her pupils range from complete beginners to music college students; young children to adults.
 Please do use the Contact form on this website if you are interested or if you have any questions.
 Emma holds a Licentiate of the Royal Academy of Music (LRAM) teaching qualification, with Distinction.

-Emma has recently been invited to teach masterclasses at Trinity Laban conservatoire, Gower Festival and Hinchingbrooke Performing Arts Centre.
-She taught chamber music at the Primary Royal Academy of Music 2014-15, and has recently been invited to teach at the Junior Royal Academy of Music as a deputy flute teacher.
-In addition, Emma has been a staff member on numerous Flutewise courses.
+Emma has recently been invited to teach multiple masterclasses at Trinity Laban conservatoire, where she also adjudicated the Final of the 2018 Harold Clarke Woodwind Prize.
+Emma has been teaching Cambridge University flute students since 2016.
+She also taught chamber music at the Primary Royal Academy of Music 2014-15, and has recently been invited to work at the Junior Royal Academy of Music and Trinity Laban conservatoire as a deputy flute teacher.
 Her pupils include music students at Cambridge University and King’s College, London, along with some preparing for music college auditions.
-Her pupils have recently won places in the National Children’s Orchestra, the National Children’s Wind Orchestra and at Junior Trinity.
+Her pupils have recently won places at conservatoire junior and senior departments, the National Children’s Orchestra and the National Children’s Wind Orchestra.

 Emma tailors her approach to the needs of each individual pupil, spending a lot of time planning for pupils outside of lesson time.
 She recommends appropriate ensembles, courses and concerts for them to attend, and organises a pupil concert every term.